Pratik-Chaudhari-ggc/GT-Hacklytics/README.md

 - Refine our filtering of the data - this would ensure that we only have quality inputs that would influence the decision making power of our model.

+- Create different models using different algorithms (such as SVM or Naive Bayes) to imporve the precision metric of our prediction.

+- Use additional metrics to measure success of model area under curve of ROC.

 ## Dataset Sources
 - [Play by Play Datasets](https://nflsavant.com/about.php)
 - [Scores and Winners by Game](https://www.pro-football-reference.com/years/)